JoeyNiestroy/Sentiment140-Classification-with-groundup-embedding/README.md

 (See image below)
 ![Embedding_visualization](https://user-images.githubusercontent.com/106636917/197554027-45fe2ca4-836d-4fef-bf81-6f58868f3f67.jpeg)

-Traitional ML techniques were used for the classification task and logistic regression with a polynimonal kernal (degree =2) preformed the best on test data with an average of accuracy of .72, and False Negatives / Postitive rates were realitvly equal.
+Traitional ML techniques were used for the classification task and logistic regression with a polynimonal kernal (degree =2) preformed the best on test data with an average of accuracy of .72, and False Negatives / Postitive rates were relatively equal.
 I'm currently testing NN as a possible model